DarkHobbit/doublecontact/doc/manual.en.md

 To save address book to single file, choose **File -> Save as -> File** in DoubleContact menu, select type (VCF, UDX or MPB) and enter file name.
 To save address book to VCF directory, choose **File -> Save as -> Directory**.
 Now you can copy result file (directory) on device and import it.

 DoubleContact allows save to MPB file **only** if original file also had MPB format.
 The reason is that MPB file contains  not only contacts, but also call history, organizer, notes and SMS (VCF and UDX not support this data).
 If save MPB to VCF, an then VCF to MPB, extra data will be loss!

+## CSV specials ##

+CSV is a simple format with comma-separated values.
+There is not any standard, how contats must be saving in CSV.
+Because, when you open or save CSV files, program ask you for CSV profile.
+Program support profiles for some Explay models.
+Also, it support CSV profile for [Osmo PIM](http://clayo.org/osmo/).

+These profiles save not all vCard fields.
+If you need CSV with all contact information, use profile "Generic".
+In this profile, you can set file charset and cell separator.

+Osmo PIM feature: if contact not in group, Osmo write tratnslation of "None" stop-word on UI language.
+To allow DoubleContact correctly recognize this information, DoubleContact language and Osmo language must be identical.
+Otherwise, DoubleContact will not recognize stop-word and will create faked group.
+Latest Osmo versions can save vCard 4.0 files, which are free from this problem.

 ## Contact view ##